 ‘Brother Stefan’, takes center stage this year and with its striking foliage, its easy to see why.
 Imagine a maple leaf pattern in gold surrounded by chartreuse and edged in dark blue-green and you have the look.
 The effect is like adding illumination to the shady space.
 Medium sized with large leaves, it thrives in zones 3 – 7.

 If you’re a hostaholic (or a collector–you know who you are) you need to add this one to your garden.
-If you’re just looking for a way add some snap to the shade garden, up the impact when lining a shady path, or amplify a bed of mixed perennials and shrubs with super cool texture, this one is pretty unforgettable.
+If you're just looking for a way add some snap to the shade garden, this one is pretty unforgettable.
+Use this to also up the impact when lining a shady path.
+Plus, amplify a bed of mixed perennials and shrubs with super cool texture.

 More?
 No problem.
 Here are five reasons why ‘Brother Stefan’ is so cool, he’s hot.

-Also on the topic of the leaves which are, shall we say, more chewy, ‘Brother Stefan’ is reportedly not on deer’s main menu and less likely to be impacted by slugs (you tell us if this is true!)
+- Also on the topic of the leaves which are more chewy, 'Brother Stefan' is reportedly not on deer's main menu.
+Therefore, it's less likely to be impacted by slugs (you tell us if this is true!)

-Fragrant?
+- Fragrant?
 Yes.
-And the flower stems which are very long (up to 2 feet tall on a mature plants) can be used as cut flowers.
+The very long flower stems (up to 2 feet tall on a mature plants) can be used as cut flowers.